 If you’re used to working in digital performance channels, you’ll need to get used to longer attribution windows.
 The way consumers interact with a piece of mail is very different from the way they interact with a social feed or a search ad.
 A Programmatic Direct Mail “impression” can live on a person’s counter for days or weeks, as opposed to an ad on a social feed which is instantaneous.

 Still a bit unsure?
 Well, when in doubt, trust the experts.
-This is still a new channel, so industry benchmarks and standards aren’t established outside of platforms running these types of programs.
+This is still a new channel, so industry benchmarks and standards aren’t established outside of platforms running these programs.
 That means people managing these platforms are your best source to help you understand benchmarks, performance, and pacing of campaigns.
 Make the most of them!

 3. Think “Full-Funnel”